ICloud: Find My

 Prior to iOS and iPadOS 13, Find my iPhone and Find My Friends stored data in iCloud before merging into Find My.

 Find My enables users to track the location of iOS, iPadOS, macOS, watchOS devices, AirPods, AirTags and a number of supported third-party accessories through a connected iCloud account.
 A user can see the device's approximate location on a map (along with a circle depicting the margin of error), display a message and/or play a sound on the device (even if it is set to silent), and remotely erase its contents.
 Users can also share their GPS locations to others with Apple devices and view the location of others who choose to share their location.

 The Send Last Location feature, which utilizes iCloud, can be optionally enabled to automatically send the location of the device to Apple when the battery is low.

 iCloud Keychain

 iCloud Keychain is a password manager developed by Apple that syncs passwords across devices and suggests secure ones when creating new accounts.
+It is integrated into Safari, and is accessible from other applications on iOS, iPadOS, macOS, and visionOS.
+It was announced at WWDC 2013, and released in October 2013 alongside iOS 7.0.3.

 iCloud Keychain backups provide different security guarantees than traditional iCloud backups.
 This is because iCloud Keychain uses "end-to-end encryption", meaning that iCloud Keychain backups are designed so that the provider does not have access to unencrypted data.
 This is accomplished through the use of a novel "key vault" design based on a Hardware Security Module located in Apple's data centers.

+In iOS 18 and iPadOS 18, iCloud Keychain was migrated from a page in the settings app to a standalone app, Passwords.
+The Passwords app continues to sync with iCloud Keychain and the Keychain application.